 Across the country, the school season has begun.
 And along with football games and pumpkin-spice lattes, you’re sure to see things start to get pretty hectic around the office in the next few months.
 From after-school activities to planning for the holidays, watch out because the crazy fall season starts now.
 So with family commitments and holiday planning, how do you keep your team (and, ahem…yourself) productive at work?
-Follow our top tips for a positive office work-life balance and make sure to get both you and your employees focused this fall.
+Follow our top tips for managing a positive office work-life balance and make sure to get both you and your employees focused this fall.

 There’s nothing more stressful than realizing that your project deadline is looming, you’re traveling next week, and oh wait – your child has an event this evening, and it starts in…30 minutes.
 Oops (no judgment here).
 To avoid situations such as these going forward, this season requires finesse in the planning department.
 Having your calendar ship-shape and up-to-date will help to keep all your work and family obligations clearly (and manageably) scheduled.